-Since bathrooms have been on my mind lately, I thought I’d post some of my favorite ways to live with those colorful mid century bathroom fixtures if you are fortunate enough to have them (even if you don’t feel fortunate).
+Since bathrooms have been on my mind lately, I thought I’d post some of my favorite ways to live with those colorful mid century bathroom fixtures for those of you fortunate enough to have them – even if you don’t feel fortunate.
 Vintage fixtures in loud colors can be tricky to work with.
 You instantly have huge limitations on what you can do.
 You aren’t going to be hiding the fact that your toilet is blue, so you gotta find a way to embrace the color.
 That doesn’t mean you have to have an ugly or dated looking space.
 (For proof, check out our completed blue bathroom right here, featuring a fleet of 1961 blue fixtures!!!)

-(That also doesn’t means you have to be guilted into keeping things you hate.
-If my toilet, sink, tub, and shower were purple, for example, I would cry over my hideous bathroom for a day and then sell or donate those items to a purple lover and get on with my life.
-But if the color of the fixtures isn’t offensive to you, there’s likely a way to incorporate them into a bathroom you will love.)
+But it also doesn’t mean you should be guilted into keeping things you hate.
+If my toilet, sink, tub, and shower were dreaded purple, for example, I would cry over my hideous purple bathroom for a day and then sell or donate those items to a purple lover and get on with my life.
+But if the color of the fixtures isn’t offensive to you, there’s likely a way to incorporate them into a bathroom you will love.

 1. Safe and Easy